-John Kerry reassures Kenyans vote not rigged
+Kenya's Odinga still says election was hacked

-Nairobi, Kenya (CNN)Former US Secretary of State John Kerry said he was confident in the "integrity" of the Kenyan elections and praised the country's election commission for its transparency and diligence on Thursday.
+On Thursday, Kerry said he was confident in the integrity of the Kenyan elections and praised the country's election commission for its transparency and diligence.

-The 73-year-old politician is co-leading the Carter Center's mission of election observers, who released their preliminary observations a day after opposition leader Raila Odinga claimed early electronic election results had been compromised by hackers.
+The 73-year-old Kerry is co-leading the Carter Center's mission of election observers, who released their preliminary observations a day after Odinga claimed early electronic election results had been compromised by hackers.

-Kenya's Independent Electoral and Boundaries Commission (IEBC) have a week to declare final results but it appears incumbent President Uhuru Kenyatta, who leads the Jubilee Alliance, is on track for an outright win, which requires one vote more than 50%.

 "The process is still underway.
-But we believe that the election's commission in Kenya has put together a process that will allow each and every vote's integrity to be proven," Kerry told CNN, noting that there were "little aberrations here and there."
+But we believe that the election's commission in Kenya has put together a process that will allow each and every vote's integrity to be proven," Kerry said, noting that there were "little aberrations here and there."

 He reiterated that the IEBC is still working to verify the electronic online reporting with the physical ballot forms from polling stations, as required by law.